About Yoga and Pilates

 - if you come every once in a while, then Pay-as-You-Go is a great option

-- if you come once a week, using a 5 or 10 class pass, you will pay between £9 - £11 per class
+- if you come once a week, our 10 class pass or Monthly Membership would be perfect, you will pay between £7.80 - £10 per class

 No. Courses are designed to build on each consecutive week to give you maximum benefit - helping you to build a solid foundation to your practice and help you to achieve your personal goals.
 It's also a very nurturing environment when everybody in the group is progressing along the same journey together.